Winter 2021 • Course

 Federal Budget Policy

-Exam Type: No Exam.
-Students enrolled in the course will be expected to submit a series of reaction papers to daily assignments, some of which will be team reaction papers.
+Students enrolled in the course will be expected to submit a series of reaction papers to daily assignments, some of which may be team reaction papers, as well as a somewhat longer blog post addressing an issue of current policy debate.

-The goal of this course is to introduce students to the law and practice of government budgeting in the United States.
-Students will be introduced to the basic structure of the federal budget process, including the President’s Budget and Congressional budget procedures.
+The goal of this course is to introduce students to the law and practice of federal budgeting in the United States.
+We will begin with the basic structure of the federal budget process, including the President’s budget and Congressional budget procedures.
 We will explore the roles of all three branches of federal government in setting budget policy in the United States, covering government shut-downs, debt ceiling crises, continuing resolutions, and ongoing debates over budget reforms and fiscal challenges.
+We will also examine current debates over deficits and public debt levels.
 Based on student interest, we may also take up entitlement reform, defense spending, budgeting for infrastructure as well as topics related to state budgeting practices and federal-state relations in budget policy.

 Readings will be from Fiscal Challenges: An Interdisciplinary Approach to Budget Policy (2007) (Howell Jackson, et al., eds.) and additional distributed materials.